This post may contain affiliate links. Please read our disclosure policy.

 Equipment

 • Digital kitchen scale: Measuring everything by weight, not by volume, for the starter and everything else, will give you predictable results the first time, and every time.
-This simple Escali scale is great; nothing fancy needed.
+The simple Escali scale is great; nothing fancy needed.

 • Stand mixer with paddle attachment: Creating a smooth dough that rises well works best with a stand mixer with the paddle attachment.
 If you don't have one, you can pulse the dough a few times in a large food processor (a plastic blade is ideal).
 You can also try mixing really hard by hand with a Danish dough whisk.